 A Solution Through the Reform of Government

-Secondly, there is government, and, in Rousseau’s work, The Social Contract, he argues that a proper understanding of the nature and basis of government can make moral rather than depraved citizens out of us even in the social state.
-In most variants of 18th-century social contract theory, John Locke’s and Cesare Beccaria’s in Italy, the social contract is looked upon as a circumstance in which individuals trade the minimum necessary amount of their own individual liberty for security in the state.
+Secondly, there is the government.
+In Rousseau’s work, The Social Contract, he argues that a proper understanding of the nature and basis of government can make moral rather than depraved citizens out of us even in the social state.
+In most variants of 18th-century social contract theory, John Locke’s and Cesare Beccaria’s in Italy, the social contract is looked upon as a circumstance in which individuals trade the minimum necessary amount of their individual liberty for security in the state.
 But in Rousseau’s social contract, all individual freedom is given to the state.
-Unlike Hobbes’s social contract, Rousseau’s insists that one’s happiness now, in this social contract, can only be one share of the happiness of the whole society.
+Unlike Hobbes’s social contract, Rousseau insists that one’s happiness now, in this social contract, can only be one share of the happiness of the whole society.

 Think of it as a corporation: Each individual is an equal participant shareholder, in society.
-The only way the individual can profit, the only way the individual can be happy, is by working so that the whole collective entity prospers and is happy, and your share, your equal share of that collective happiness, is the benefit you gain from society.
-In such a model, for Rousseau, politics itself now forces you to work for what?
-For the well-being of all.
-When one’s self-interest can only be pursued by pursuing the well-being of all others, society becomes a means to overcome selfishness and alienation and to permit moral beings to exist in a civilized society.
+The only way the individual can profit and can be happy is by working so that the whole collective entity prospers and is happy.
+Your equal share of that collective happiness is the benefit you gain from society.
+In such a model, for Rousseau, politics itself now forces you to work for the well-being of all.
+When one’s self-interest can only be pursued by pursuing the well-being of all others, society becomes a means to overcome selfishness, alienation, and to permit moral beings to exist in a civilized society.

 To achieve that, one must recognize that in politics, only the general will that seeks the interest of all has political authority.
-Even if a majority of citizens vote for something, if they are a majority seeking individual gain, that is illegitimate authority within the state.
+Even if a majority of citizens vote for something, if they are a majority seeking individual gain, that is an illegitimate authority within the state.
 It has no claim; it does not embody the social contract and the general will.
 Only those who seek the interest of all have political legitimacy and can exercise sovereignty.
 This has certain profound democratic tendencies.
 The general will arises from all and applies to all, but there is no legitimacy to an immoral or depraved majority.
-There is legitimacy only to the general will.
-Only that general will seeking the interest of all is sovereign, not a majority per se.
-That makes us subject, when we are subject to the general will, to our moral selves, human beings who seek the well-being of all, which, in Rousseau’s celebrated phrase, “forces us to be free, unenslaved to our own or to other’s artificial power even while in society, and to preserve that general will in the social contract, there must be no factions, no gulf between rich and poor and no society too large for democratic self-governance.”